 Step 1: Take Out The Desired Portion

-Take the amount of tahini you need out of the freezer and put it in a bowl.
+Take the amount of tahini you need out of the freezer and put it in a bowl or a large tray designed for defrosting food.
 You should find something to cover the bowl (for example, a plate or towel) while waiting for your tahini to defrost.

 Step 2: Let Thaw